Feb 26, 2026

 • Consider alternative specialized loans like student debt refinancing or a home equity loan, if they fit your situation.

-Factors such as your debt-to-income ratio, credit score, total income, employment history, and even the loan purpose can affect the amount you can get for a personal loan.
+Factors such as your debt-to-income ratio, credit score, total income, employment history and even the loan purpose can affect the amount you can get for a personal loan.
 Beyond that, personal loan amounts vary depending on your chosen lender and overall financial situation when you apply.
-Remember only to borrow enough for a specific purpose or expense, as repaying the loan with interest can lead to greater financial strain long term.
+Remember only to borrow enough for the expense, as repaying the loan with interest can lead to greater financial strain long term.

 Individual lender policies differ, but most have maximum personal loans ranging from $500 to $100,000.